palantir/bouncer/README.md

 EX: You have an ASG of size 4.
 You don't have enough instance capacity to run 8 instances, but you do have enough to run 6.
 Invoke bouncer in `batch-canary` with a `batchsize` of `2` to accomplish this.
 This will

 * Bump desired capacity to 5 to create our first "canary" node.
-* Wait for this node to become healthy.
+* Wait for this node to become healthy (`InService`).
 * Kill an old node.
-Note that we will wait for it to leave `Terminating`, and in this case also wait for `Terminating:Wait` to complete before proceeding.
-This is because we will wait for the ASG to "settle" to the desired capacity chosen.
+We will wait for this node to be completely gone before continuing.
 * Given we just killed a node, desired capacity is back to `4`.
 Canary phase is done.
 * Set desired capacity to our max size, `6`, which starts two new machines spawning.
-* Wait for the highly ephemeral phase of `Pending` to complete, but do NOT wait for `Pending:Wait` to complete.
+* Wait for these two nodes to become `InService`.
 * Kill 2 old nodes to get us back down to `4` desired capacity.
-We've now issued kills to 3 old nodes.
+We've now issued kills to 3 old nodes in total.
 * Again wait for the ASG to settle, which means waiting for the nodes we just killed to fully terminate.
 * Given we only have one old node now, we increase our desired capacity only up to 5, to give us one new node.
-* Once this node leaves `Pending` and enters `Pending:Wait`, issue a terminate to the final old node.
+* Once this node enters `InService`, we issue the terminate to the final old node.
-* Wait for the old node to totally finish terminating, AND wait for all in-flight new nodes (in this case 1) to become `InService` before completing
+* Wait for the old node to totally finish terminating.
+Done!

 ### Batch-serial